djarza/football-events/README.md

     127.0.0.1 football-view
     127.0.0.1 football-ui
     ```
-- Build microservices and Docker containers:
+2. Build microservices and Docker containers:
     ```
     cd football
     mvn install
     ```
-- Build and run the demo application:
+3. Build and run the demo application:
     ```
     cd football-tests
     mvn install -DskipTests
     java -jar target/football-tests-0.0.1-SNAPSHOT-jar-with-dependencies.jar
     ```
+    It will start Docker containers and wait until all microservices are ready.

-- Wait a minute and launch [http://localhost:18080/](http://localhost:18080/).
+4. Wait a minute and launch [http://football-ui:18080/](http://football-ui:18080/).
 In a few seconds you should see some statistics updated in real time:

 ![demo](docs/demo.gif)